-The baby name Clementine drips with vintage charm.
+The baby name Clementine blends vintage charm with a lot of spark.

 Thanks to Elisabeth and Zoe for suggesting today’s Baby Name of the Day.